-If a child continues to behave violently or offensively towards staff or other children, over a period of months, after a number of intervention strategies have been tried and provision adjusted, the Head Teacher, Deputy Head and Governors may consider either short-term or longer term 'external exclusion'.
+If a child continues to behave violently or offensively towards staff or other children, over a period of months, after a number of intervention strategies have been tried and provision adjusted, the Executive Head Teacher, Head of School and Governors may consider either short-term or longer term 'external exclusion'.
 Appropriate paperwork will be completed and parents informed within the required timescale.
 A record of significant incidents and recurrent behaviours will be kept in the Senior Leadership Suite.
 All 'external exclusions' will be documented and retained by Administrative staff for future reference.